sensu/sensu-docs/content/sensu-enterprise/3.0/upgrading.md

 ### Changes in Java package dependency

-With the release of Sensu Enterprise 3.0 the `sensu-enterprise` package dependency the Java Virtual Machinee will change from OpenJDK 1.7 to OpenJDK 1.8.
-This dependency will typically be satified automatically by your distribution's package management system, e.g. `yum` or `apt`.
+With the release of Sensu Enterprise 3.0 the `sensu-enterprise` package dependency on the Java Virtual Machine will change from OpenJDK 1.7 to OpenJDK 1.8.
+This dependency will typically be satisfied automatically by your distribution's package management system, e.g. `yum` or `apt`.